-Appropriate Personal Protective Equipment (PPE) must always be worn while in the lab (as described in the ESP).
-The minimum required PPE to enter a research/teaching lab is (1) long pants, (2) closed toe shoes, (3) lab coat or long sleeve shirt, and (4) safety glasses with side shields.
+Appropriate Personal Protective Equipment (PPE) must always be worn while in the Benchscale lab area (as described in the ESP).
+The minimum required PPE is (1) long pants, (2) closed toe shoes, (3) lab coat or long sleeve shirt, and (4) safety glasses with side shields.

-For safety reasons, no researcher is permitted to work alone in the lab at any time.
+For safety reasons, no researcher is permitted to work alone in the benchscale lab area at any time.

 ESP approval occurs in two phases.

 Phase I is the preparation of a written safety plan includes an evaluation by COE Safety (and if appropriate by EH&S) to establish controls of hazardous operations, avoid the purchase of inappropriate supplies, and establish expected waste(s) streams.
-Upon approval of the written plan, by email from COE Safety, the team has been approved to bring their experiments, equipment and necessary chemicals to the WERC Design Contest.
+Upon approval of the written plan, from COE Safety, the team is approved to bring their experiments, equipment and necessary chemicals to the WERC Design Contest.

-Phase II approval will occur onsite at the event and requires evaluation of the assembled experiment, and a “dry run” of the experimental procedure.
-Upon approval, the team may acquire control sample solutions and begin operation of their experiments.
+Phase II approval will occur onsite at the event and requires evaluation of the assembled experiment..
+Upon approval, the team will receive theirsynthetic water solution or other task related materials and can begin operation of their experiments.

-Experimental Scope: Provide a concise description of the laboratory experiment to be undertaken.
+Experimental Scope: Provide a concise description of the benchscale laboratory experiment to be undertaken.

-Explain why the work is being performed, the goal(s) of the experimental program
+Explain how and why the work is being performed, the goal(s) of the experimental program

 If this is an update/revision of previous ESP describe all changes

-Provide the stoichiometry of any chemical reactions and their heats of reaction
+If a chemical reaction is occurring, intentionally, then provide the stoichiometry of any chemical reactions and their heats of reaction.
+If no intentional chemical reactions then list this as Not Applicable

-Demonstrate the inherent thermal safety of your experiment through calculation or through the use of accelerating rate calorimetry data. https://chme.nmsu.edu/research/ehs/experimental-safety-plan-esp/esp-energetics-calculation/ )
+If a chemical reaction is occurring intentionally, then calculate the inherent thermal safety of your experiment If no intentional chemical reactions then list this as Not Applicable The link below should help with this calcuation https://chme.nmsu.edu/research/ehs/experimental-safety-plan-esp/esp-energetics-calculation/ )

-Include a complete list of all chemicals (reactants and products) involved in the work.

-Include a complete list of all equipment (e.g. autoclave, centrifuge, pump, heat bath etc.) involved in this work
+Include a complete list of all chemicals and materials involved in this experiment.
+Also include household chemicals such as bleach, vinegar, ammonia, table salt, baking soda etc. If you are using glue, silicone, paint etc. be sure to include those.
+Materials used for construction of your experiment such as wood, pvc pipe, tubing, insulation etc. needs to be listed here.
+Include a complete list of all equipment such as centrifuge, pumps, heat baths, stirring mechanisms, filters, reservoirs etc. involved in this experiment.

-Include a timeline for this experiment including setup, sample runtime(s)and teardown and explain how any after-hours running experiments will be addressed (i.e. will the equipment operate autonomously or monitored remotely or monitored by someone onsite and if so for how long or other scenarios)
+Include a timeline for this experiment including setup, sample runtime(s)and teardown.
+Explain any requests for after-hours running of experiments.
+Will the equipment operate autonomously or monitored remotely or will it need to be monitored by someone onsite?

+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB 1.
+Experiment Summary

+2. Balanced Chemical Reaction(s) or state that this is not applicable and why.

+3. Thermal Safety of Chemical Reaction(s) or state that this is not applicable and why.
+4. List of All Chemicals and Materials planned for this Experiment as described previously.
+5. Experiment Timeline including Setup, Sample Running and Teardown.
+Be sure to include any after-hours runtime requests.

-Drawing of Experimental Layout including P&ID Provide a detailed drawing of the experiment including P&ID’s showing all flow of inputs and outputs for equipment and system.
-Note that this is required for all ESPs
+Drawing of Experimental Layout including P&ID Provide a detailed drawing of the experiment using a flow diagram that shows all inputs and outputs for equipment and system.
+This is required for all ESPs regardless of complexity and something basic is acceptable.

+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB

+Attach flow diagram for experiment in pdf format.

 Normal Operation, Startup and Shut-down Procedures: